-In early May 2019, a group of casual academics and members of the National Tertiary and Education Union (NTEU) at the University of Melbourne issued an open letter condemning the racist portrayal of Asian international students in Four Corners’s documentary, Cash Cows (Open Letter 2019).
-The documentary, ostensibly concerned with the well-being of foreign students—most from China and India—scapegoats them for the problems caused by Australia’s increasingly corporatised and casualised neoliberal university system.
+In early May 2019, a group of casual academics and members of the National Tertiary and Education Union (NTEU) at the University of Melbourne issued an open letter condemning the racist portrayal of Asian international students in the Four Corners’s documentary, Cash Cows (Open Letter 2019).
+The documentary, ostensibly concerned with the well-being of foreign students—most from China and India—presents them as scapegoats them for the problems caused by Australia’s increasingly corporatised and casualised neoliberal university system.
 Asian international students are portrayed as undesirable ‘back-door’ migrants, incompetent with basic academic tasks, and ill-suited for Australian life and values.
 Perpetuating a long historical tradition of racial exclusion by language competence, Cash Cows masquerades its call for regulating borders as investigative journalism.

 Within 48 hours of the show’s airing, the open letter from the NTEU’s casual unionists gathered more than 160 signatories from academics across the country.
 Soon after that, at the NTEU rally against casualisation, held outside Melbourne University’s Chancellery, over 70 protesters stood in solidarity with international students against the airing of Cash Cows.
 The crowd cheered and applauded as an international student activist spoke up against discrimination and university exploitation (Fela 2019).